The Art of Herb Storage: Keeping Your Cannabis Fresh

 Preventing Mold and Bacteria Growth

-Mold and bacteria growth on cannabis can not only compromise its quality but also pose health risks.
+Mold and bacteria growth on herbs can not only compromise its quality but also pose health risks.
 Proper storage techniques can help prevent the development of mold and bacteria by:

 Controlling humidity levels to inhibit moisture buildup that promotes mold growth.